QuantEcon/lecture-source-py/source/rst/getting_started.rst

 User Interface Tour
 ^^^^^^^^^^^^^^^^^^^^

-At this stage we recommend you take your time to
+At this stage, we recommend you take your time to

 * look at the various options in the menus and see what they do